The single edge notch fracture test for viscoelastic elastomers: Comparisons with experiments on an acrylate elastomer

 where, for definiteness, $\mathrm{\Omega}_0^{\rm I}=\{\bfX: |X_1|\leq B/2,\,(X_2-X_2^{\rm I})^2+X_3^2<(0.05A)^2\}$ and $\mathrm{\Omega}_0^{\rm II}=(\{\bfX: |X_1|\leq B/2,\,(X_2-X_2^{\rm II})^2+X_3^2<(0.7A)^2\})\setminus \mathrm{\Omega}_0^{\rm I}$ with $X_2^{\rm I}=1.05A-0.05\,{\rm mm}$ and $X_2^{\rm II}=1.7A-0.05\,{\rm mm}$.
-As illustrated by Fig. \ref{Fig13}, $\mathrm{\Omega}_0^{\rm I}$ stands for a small region surrounding the crack front where the viscosity is assumed to be of constant value $\eta_0$.
+As illustrated by Fig.~\ref{Fig13}, $\mathrm{\Omega}_0^{\rm I}$ stands for a small region surrounding the crack front where the viscosity is assumed to be of constant value $\eta_0$.
 In such a region, the stretch and stretch rates are extremely large and we assume that whatever shear-thinning of the viscosity may exist, it is canceled out by its enhancement due to deformation.
 Furthermore, $\mathrm{\Omega}_0^{\rm II}$ stands for a larger but still relatively small enclosing region where the viscosity is assumed to decrease from $\eta_0$ to $\eta_\infty\ll\eta_0$ due to shear thinning.
 Outside $\mathrm{\Omega}_0^{\rm I}$ and $\mathrm{\Omega}_0^{\rm II}$, in the remaining of the specimen, the viscosity is assumed to be of constant value $\eta_\infty$.

-Given the viscosity function (\ref{eta-OLHEA}), a search of the material constants $\nu_1$, $\nu_2$, $\beta_1$, $\beta_2$, $\eta_0$, $\eta_\infty$, $K_2$, $\gamma_2$ in the viscoelastic model (\ref{S-KLP})-(\ref{Evolution-KLP}) that are consistent with the data of Le Menn\cite{LeMenn22} yields the values listed in the second and third columns of Table \ref{TableAcrylate}.
+Given the viscosity function (\ref{eta-OLHEA}), a search of the material constants $\nu_1$, $\nu_2$, $\beta_1$, $\beta_2$, $\eta_0$, $\eta_\infty$, $K_2$, $\gamma_2$ in the viscoelastic model (\ref{S-KLP})-(\ref{Evolution-KLP}) that are consistent with the data of \textcite{LeMenn22} yields the values listed in the second and third columns of Table \ref{TableAcrylate}.

 \paragraph{The critical energy release rate.} In addition to the viscoelastic behavior of the elastomer, the use of the Griffith criticality condition (\ref{Gc-0}) requires knowledge of its critical energy release rate $G_c$.
 For the problem at hand, the fitting of $G_c$ in (\ref{Gc-0}) from the single edge notch fracture test carried out at the slowest loading rate $\dot{\mathrm{\Lambda}}_0=6.7\times 10^{-5}$ s$^{-1}$ yields